 Objective Increase the capacity of outdoor recreation businesses and organisations to deliver quality products, services, events and programs.
 Rationale The full potential of commercial and not-for-profit organisations can be realised through skills development, smarter regulation and research.
 Expected Outcome Outdoor recreation organisations express a high degree of confidence that they have the skills they need to succeed and the ability to safely provide a quality experience.
-Visitors and residents express high levels of customer satisfaction with outdoor recreation products, services and events.
+Visitors and residents express high levels of customer satisfaction Visitors and residents express high levels of customer satisfaction with outdoor recreation products, services and events.